aposkend/DataStructure_Team10/README.md

 # DataStructure_Team10

 ## introduction - Motivation: <br />
 a.
-Topic: The Best Search Engine for RAMEN Lovers <br/ >
+Topic: The Best Search Engine for RAMEN Lovers <br />
 b.
 Motivation: Recently, collecting different kinds of Ramen has become a trend in Taiwan.
 Those comments left on social media let more and more “novices” get to know this culture.
 However, we think some information is not accurate at all.
-Therefore, we wants to make a search engine for those RAMEN mania to get the rapidly and accurately RAMEN restaurants with high quality. <br/>
+Therefore, we wants to make a search engine for those RAMEN mania to get the rapidly and accurately RAMEN restaurants with high quality. <br />

 ## Searching Methodology <br />